state-alchemists/zrb/README.md

 # Define dependencies: `show_stat` depends on both, `download_dataset` and `install_pandas`
 Parallel(download_dataset, install_pandas) >> show_stats

-# Register the tasks so that they are accessbie from the CLI
+# Register the tasks so that they are accessble from the CLI
 runner.register(install_pandas, download_dataset, show_stats)
 ```